-What is the difference between EndNote and EndNote Web?
+What is the difference between EndNote and EndNote Online (formerly EndNote Web)?

 EndNote is a software program for managing citations, citing references, and creating bibliographies.
-EndNote Web is the Web-based equivalent.
+EndNote Online (formerly EndNote Web) is the Web-based equivalent.
 You can use either EndNote or EndNote Web as standalone reference manager programs, or you can use them together.
 The newest version of EndNote (X6) has an option to automatically sync EndNote with EndNote Web.

 If you use only EndNote, you can perform all the basic functions mentioned above for EndNote Web, but you can also do a lot more in terms of finding/managing PDFs and customizing your library and its output.
 You can store an unlimited number of references in EndNote (vs. EndNote Web's 10,000 or 25,000 reference limit, depending on whether you link your EndNote Web account with EndNote).
 Many upper-level students, faculty, and researchers find these extra features extremely helpful.
 The potential downside of using only EndNote (vs. only EndNote Web) is that your library lives on your local machine.
 This makes it more difficult to access your library from other computers and share references with other people, if needed.

-If you choose to use EndNote Web with EndNote, you get the best of both products.
-The two key capabilities that EndNote Web adds are the ability to:
+If you choose to use EndNote Online with EndNote, you get the best of both products.
+The two key capabilities that EndNote Online adds are the ability to:

 - Access your library of references from any computer with Internet access